 Did you make and enjoy this recipe from Cosmopolitan Cornbread?
 Please rate it below and leave a comment to share your thoughts!

 - 2 eggs

 - 2 c + 2 Tb warm water

 - 1 Tb sea salt

 - 1/2 c honey

-- Combine all ingredients except 1/2 cup of flour - in a mixing bowl and run the mixer with dough hook for 14 minutes.
-Add small amounts of the reserved flour if the dough is sticky.
-Let the dough rise, covered, in a warm place for 45 minutes.
+- Combine all ingredients except 1/2 cup of the flour in the mixing bowl and run the mixer with the dough hook attachment, on low, for 14 minutes.